eu-federation-gateway-service/efgs-federation-gateway/docs/deployment-guide-federation-gateway-service.md

 ## Common Aspects

+environment specific configuration is stored in a property file

 ### DB Setup
 The DB tables will be created  automatically at the first start of the application using liquibase.
 All structure changes and migrations will be done by Liquibase.